Lydia02/summative-2_Negpod_5/README.md

 ## Question 2
 # Automation with Linux

 In Question 2, we have developed a set of shell scripts to automate the organization and backup of project files to a remote server.
-This section provides an overview of the two scripts: `move-to-directory.sh` and `backup-Negpod_ID.sh`.
+This section provides an overview of the two scripts: `move-to-directory.sh` and `backup-Negpod_5.sh`.

 ## Built With